AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 ---
 layout: post
-title: "A review on 'Bayesian Workflow'"
+title: "A review on Bayesian Methodology"
 date: 2024-12-10
 theme: Review
 tags: [statistics, bayesian, methodology]
-excerpt: "A review on the recently proposed Bayesian Workflow, and some commentary."
+excerpt: "A review on the modern Bayesian Methodology, and some commentary."
 ---

-# Bayesian Workflow: A Structured Review
+# Bayesian Methodology: Bayesian Workflow, as a structured framework.

-The **Bayesian Workflow (BW)** is a critical framework for applied Bayesian Statistics, designed to detangle and organize the complex processes involved.
-This review builds upon the ideas presented in Gelman et al. (2020) and offers additional insights.
+Now more than ever, we need a critical framework for applied Bayesian Statistics to detangle and organize the complex processes involved.
+This review builds upon the ideas presented by Gelman et al. (2020) and offers additional personal insights.

 ---